 Community living is a process of building relationships and sharing in a common activity of work, social endeavours and spiritual values.
 It begins when you arrive.
 It is not a utopia already built but is created every moment during your stay in Camphill School Aberdeen.

 We are approximately 240 co-workers and currently offer a service to 90 children and young people who make use of our day and residential provision which includes day, weekly, termly and 52 weeks placements in our three estates.
 Most of the senior co-workers live with their families in Camphill on a permanent basis whereas others come in for the day.
-Some co-workers come for a year or more with others staying on for a further three years to study a BA in Social Pedagogy.
 There is always a strong international element with co-workers coming from all over the world.

 The School has three estates: Camphill Estate and Murtle Estate have 10 house communities while Cairnlee has 3.
 In addition there are houses where just co-workers live and many other facilities including school houses, craft workshop and riding therapy buildings, farm and garden, swimming pool and gym, hall, kindergarten, Nature/Nurture trails and the Camphill Medical Practice.